aepyornis/permitted-perjury/report/index.md

 In order to do any kind of building construction in New York City landlords must submit a form called [PW1](http://www1.nyc.gov/assets/buildings/pdf/pw1.pdf) containing basic information about the application.
 At the end of the PW1, there is a section called the **Property Owner's Statements and Signatures** where the property owner must certify the form and provide their contact information.

 The section contains a handful of simple yes/no questions which the owner must fill out regarding their building.
-It also has a warning: "Falsification of any statement is a misdemeanor and is punishable by a fine or imprisonment, or both_".
+It also has a warning: "Falsification of any statement is a misdemeanor and is punishable by a fine or imprisonment, or both".
 Two of these questions are notable (paraphrased):

 1) Will one or more of the units in the building be occupied during construction